PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 Semantic expressiveness concerns the ability of a representation to capture increasingly rich forms of medical knowledge, including relationships, hierarchical concepts, and contextual constraints.

-For example, a query involving age thresholds, hypertension, and cardiovascular risk may require more than the storage of isolated attribute values.

----

 ### Query Coverage

-Query coverage measures whether a representation paradigm can successfully answer a given benchmark query.
+Query coverage measures whether a representation paradigm can successfully answer a benchmark query.

-The benchmark contains five queries:
+The five benchmark queries progress through:

 ```text
 Q1 → Boolean